aleenatomy2802/sample_code/review_exam_final.md

 5. **Heap**: Although not a tree in the traditional sense of a hierarchical data structure, heaps are often implemented as binary trees.
 They are used to implement priority queues, with the heap property ensuring that the parent node is either greater than or equal to (in a max heap) or less than or equal to (in a min heap) its child nodes.

-## Tree Elements
+### Tree Elements

-In the context of data structures, these are fundamental elements of a tree

-### Node
+The elements of a tree in data structures are metaphors borrowed from natural trees, helping to conceptualize the hierarchical organization of data.
+Here's an overview of the primary elements:

-A tree node is a fundamental part of a tree structure.
+1. **Node**: A tree node is a fundamental part of a tree structure.
 It represents an individual element or a point in the tree.
 Each tree node can store data (such as values or information) and has pointers or references to other nodes.
 These pointers define the relationship between nodes in the tree.
 Specifically, in a tree structure:

 - **Root Node**: The top node in a tree.
 It is the only node without a parent.
 - **Parent Node**: A node that has one or more child nodes.
 - **Child Node**: A node that has a parent node to which it is connected.
 - **Siblings**: Nodes that share the same parent.

-### Root

-- The **root** is the topmost element of a tree, serving as the origin from which all other elements branch out.
+2. **Root**: The **root** is the topmost element of a tree, serving as the origin from which all other elements branch out.
 There is exactly one root per tree, and it is the only element without a parent.
 The root serves as the entry point to access any other element within the tree.
 Nodes in a tree structure are connected in a way that they start from the root node and branch out.
 The connection between nodes is typically represented by pointers (in languages like C or C++) or references (in languages like Java or Python).

-### Leaves (Leaf Nodes)

-Leaf nodes are the nodes in a tree that do not have any children.
+3. **Leaves (Leaf Nodes)**; Leaf nodes are the nodes in a tree that do not have any children.
 They are the end points of the tree, where the structure terminates.
 Leaves are important because they represent the simplest form of nodes in the tree, containing data but not leading to any further nodes.
 In a metaphorical sense, just as leaves on a real tree are at the ends of branches, leaf nodes in a data structure tree are at the ends of the branches of the tree.

-The elements of a tree in data structures are metaphors borrowed from natural trees, helping to conceptualize the hierarchical organization of data.
-Here's an overview of the primary elements:

-### Branch

-- A **branch** is not usually defined as a standalone element in data structures but rather as the connections between nodes.
+4. **Branch**: A **branch** is not usually defined as a standalone element in data structures but rather as the connections between nodes.
 In a more abstract sense, a branch can refer to a part of the tree that extends from one node to its children.
 It symbolizes the relationship and hierarchy between different parts of the tree.

-### Edge

-- An **edge** is a connection between two nodes in the tree.
+5. **Edge**: An **edge** is a connection between two nodes in the tree.
 It represents the parent-child relationship.
 The number of edges in a tree is always one less than the number of nodes because every node, except the root, is connected by exactly one incoming edge from its parent.

-### Depth

-- The **depth** of a node is the number of edges from the root to the node.
+6. **Depth**: The **depth** of a node is the number of edges from the root to the node.
 The root node has a depth of 0.

-### Height

-- The **height** of a node is the number of edges on the longest path from the node to a leaf.
+7. **Height**: The **height** of a node is the number of edges on the longest path from the node to a leaf.
 The height of the tree itself is the height of its root node.

-Understanding these elements is crucial for working with trees in computer science, whether implementing them for storing data hierarchically, traversing data structures, or solving complex algorithms that require hierarchical data representations.

 ### Properties and Importance